yossisp/spektor.dev/content/blog/spring-modulith/index.md

 It is beside the scope of the post to argue in favor of the domain-driven structure however a good parallel would be organizing household items in your home: you probably wouldn't have an area of your house dedicated solely to electrical appliances but rather you would have a mixer in the kitchen, a TV in the living room and so on.
 Below are the main architectural principles of Spring Modulith:

 - The project regards an application module as a unit of functionality in a Spring Boot application: it consists of externally exposed interfaces and internal logic.
-- By default, each direct sub-package of the main package is considered an application module package.
+- By default, each direct sub-package of the root package is considered an application module package.
 - Any sub-package of an application module package is considered to be internal.
 - Code of application modules is allowed to refer to types of other application modules.
 - Other application modules must not refer to the code within internal packages.